sumn2u/learn-javascript/en/interview-questions/advance-level.md

 **Answer:**

-The event loop is a fundamental concept in JavaScript and is responsible for handling the execution of multiple chunks of your program over time, each run to completion.
+The event loop is a fundamental concept in JavaScript and is responsible for handling the execution of multiple chunks of program over time, each run to completion.
 It works as a continuous loop that checks if there are tasks waiting in the message queue.
 If there are tasks and the main thread (call stack) is empty, it dequeues the task and executes it.

 The call stack, on the other hand, is a data structure that tracks the execution of functions in a program.
 When a function is called, it is added to the call stack, and when it finishes executing, it is removed from the stack.